 Once your list is done, head outside with your family to tick as many off your list as possible.

 Make a day of it with a day of fun family outdoor competition.

 Split your family in half, and then begin the games.
 A hula hoop-off, an obstacle course, a basketball free-throw tournament, tug-of-war, and rapid sprints are a few examples.

 This is an excellent way to promote physical exercise.

 Sharing nice food with your family on a warm summer’s day is a foolproof way to have a fantastic day!

 Shop ahead of time as a family to select mess-free fruits, veggies, and other nutritious snacks.
 You might also make some simple sandwiches for the entire squad.

-You can pick any location, such as a neighborhood park, by the lake but even a piece of grass in the backyard can suffice.
+You can pick any location, such as a neighborhood park or by the lake, but even a piece of grass in the backyard can suffice.